Code Compliance Certificate

 The owner or agent must apply for a Code Compliance Certificate as soon as practicable after all building work is completed.

 When all the building work is completed in accordance with the building consent, a code compliance certificate (CCC) can be issued.
-This is a verification from the building consent authority that it is satisfied, on reasonable grounds that the building work complies with the building consent.
+This is a verification from the building consent authority that it is satisfied, on reasonable grounds that the building work complies with the building consent and building code.
 It is an important document, and should be retained for future reference.

-You should apply for a CCC once all consented building work has been completed (and preferably when all inspections have been passed), by sending Council the completed application form.
+You should apply for a CCC via the online portal once all consented building work has been completed (and preferably when all inspections have been passed), by sending Council the completed application form.
 Refer to your addenda for any other documentation required by Council prior to the issue of CCC.

 Council has 20 working days in which to decide whether to issue, or refuse to issue, a CCC.
 If we need more information, we will contact you and put the process on hold until the information is received.

-If Council isn't satisfied that the building work complies with the consented documents, we will write to you to advise we will refuse to issue the code compliance certificate.
+If Council isn't satisfied that the building work complies with the building consent, we will write to you to advise we will refuse to issue the code compliance certificate.
 If your application is declined, you can reapply once you have addressed any areas of non-compliance.

 If Council refuses to issue a CCC, and if you consider this is not justified, you can apply to the Ministry of Business, Innovation & Employment for a determination –details on their website www.building.govt.nz